rtlabs-com/p-net/doc/use_with_siematic.rst

 In the project view, in the left menu select the PLC and the subitem "Device configuration".
 Click the "Network view" tab.
 At the right edge open the "Hardware catalog".
-Select "Other field devices" > Profinet IO > I/O > rt-labs > rt-labs dev > "P-Net Sample App".
+Select "Other field devices" > Profinet IO > I/O > RT-Labs > "P-Net Samples" > "P-Net Sample App".
 Double-click it, and it will appear in the main window.

 Use the "Network view" tab, and right-click "Not assigned" on the rt-labs-dev icon.
 Select "Assign to new IO-controller" and "PLC_1.PROFINETinterface_1".